 You will receive your 200-hour certificate once the below items have been satisfied:

-- Attendance of all sessions (make-up work can be scheduled)
+- Attendance of all sessions (make-up is difficult to schedule and will be offered at a minimum)

 - Complete all required Anatomy Modules